Idea: Calendar of locally relevant, high quality, seasonal events celebrating and promoting Chipping Barnet

 - Council: Support / Seed funder

-- Collaborators/Partners: Medieval Festival, Theatre, Museum, Green Beings, Schools, College, local businesses etc.
+- Collaborators/Partners: Medieval Festival, The Bull Theatre, Barnet Museum, Green Beings, Barnet Borough Arts Council (Barnet Arts), Schools, College, local businesses etc.

 How to get started: